jnidzwetzki/bboxdb/docs/_posts/2016-12-13-gettingstarted.md

 ```

 # Executing a join
 In this example, a join on two tables is executed.
-All tuples of the tables `mydgroup_table1` and `mydgroup_table2` are reported by the join query.
-First of all, both tables are created and some tuples are inserted:
+The join operation retuns all tuples of two or more tables in the same distribution group who have overlapping bounding boxes.
+As first step in this example, a 2-dimensional distribution group is created with the two tables _ mydgroup_table1_ and _mydgroup_table2_.
+Afterwards, three tupes are inserted in both tables.

 ```bash
 $ $BBOXDB_HOME/bin/cli.sh -action create_dgroup -dgroup mydgroup -replicationfactor 1 -dimensions 2